Progressive Transformation Learning for Leveraging Virtual Images in Training: Introduction

 To add virtual images to the training set to include more diverse appearances of objects while preventing the transformation quality degradation caused by large domain gaps, we introduce \emph{Progressive Transformation Learning (PTL)} (Figure~\ref{fig:overview}).
 PTL progressively expands the training set by adding virtual images through iterating the three steps: 1) transformation candidate selection, 2) virtual2real transformation, and 3) set update.
-When selecting transformation candidates from a pool of virtual images, we use weighted random sampling, which gives higher weights to images with smaller domain gaps.
+When selecting transformation candidates from a virtual image pool, we use weighted random sampling, which gives higher weights to images with smaller domain gaps.
 The weight takes an exponential term with one hyperparameter controlling the ratio between images with smaller domain gaps and images with more diverse appearances.
-Then, the virtual2real transformation generator is trained via the conditional GAN framework, taking the selected virtual images (i.e., transformation candidates) as the ``source'' and the images in the training set as the ``target''.
+Then, the virtual2real transformation generator is trained via the conditional GAN, taking the selected transformation candidates as the ``source'' and the images in the training set as the ``target''.
 After transforming the transformation candidates by applying the virtual2real transformation generator, the training set is expanded with the transformed candidates while the original candidates are excluded from the pool of virtual images.

 The main contribution of this paper is that we have validated the utility of virtual images in augmenting training data via PTL coupled with carefully designed comprehensive experiments.
 We first use the task of low-shot learning, where adequately expanding datasets has notable effects.
 Specifically, PTL provides better accuracy on three UAV-view human detection benchmarks than other previous works that leverage virtual images in training, as well as methods that only use real images.
-Then, we validate PTL on the cross-domain detection task where training and test data are from distinct datasets, the problem we frequently face in real-world scenarios.
-Similarly, PTL consistently presents significantly better accuracy than the baseline.
-The experimental results indicate that a high-performance human detection model can be effectively learned via PTL, even with the significant lack of training data representing real operational environments.
+Then, we validate PTL on the cross-domain detection task where training and test sets are from distinct domains and virtual images can serve as a bridge between these two sets.
+The experimental results indicate that a high-performance human detection model can be effectively learned via PTL, even with the significant lack of real-world training data.